token2/Migration-Toolset/README.md

   --htmlfile : save exctracted data in html file with QR codes for enrolling TOTP profiles to other apps or single profile tokens

-#### Note: the  toolset uses the following third-party executables:
-**Windows**

-*qrdecode.exe* - used to decode the contents of the QR code to text.
-This is a part of Zbar Code Reader project (http://zbar.sourceforge.net/)

-*SimpleCodeGenerator.exe* - used to create a QR code from text.
-Created by  Nir Sofer (https://www.nirsoft.net/utils/qr_code_generator.html)

-**Linux

-*zbarimg* - used to decode the contents of the QR code to text.
-This is a part of Zbar Code Reader project (http://zbar.sourceforge.net/).
-Installation using the following command:

-     sudo apt-get install zbar-tools

-*qrencode* - a tool used to create a QR code from text  by Kentaro Fukuchi ( http://fukuchi.org/works/qrencode/ ).
-Installation using the following command:

-    sudo apt-get install qrencode